Customer Acquisition · Updated 2026-04-22

 CrawlQ is an AI-native brand intelligence platform that turns your brand documents into a live knowledge graph and runs every AI generation against that graph.
 For acquisition, it means every ad, landing page, and outreach email is grounded in your own research rather than the public internet.
 For retention, it means every lifecycle email, every in-product nudge, every win-back sequence is grounded in the customer's actual relationship with the brand — scored against the BRAND Score before it ships.

 Retention support is the same architecture applied to the existing customer base.
 Brand Memory ingests product usage exports, support tickets, prior purchase history, and onboarding signals.
 Athena generates retention messaging grounded in that data.
 Canvas routes every message through the same scoring gate.
-When a customer reads a lifecycle email, it speaks to their actual usage, not a generic monthly template — and every message carries an audit trail that explains why this message went to this customer at this time.
+The Campaigns module executes multi-channel retention sequences — email, in-product, paid re-engagement — with per-segment BRAND Score trends and a full audit log so every message is traceable to the customer data that motivated it.
+When a customer reads a lifecycle email, it speaks to their actual usage, not a generic monthly template.

 7 Benefits of using AI technology for brand campaigns